Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 What variables should you test first?

-Test in this priority order based on impact potential: (1) The transformation type (highest impact, can shift CPI by 50%+).
-(2) The 'before' face/person (second highest, 20-40% CPI variance).
-(3) The layout/format (side-by-side vs. slider vs. video reveal, 15-25% variance).
-(4) Text overlay copy (10-15% variance).
+Test in this priority order based on impact potential: (1) The transformation type (highest impact, with the largest CPI variance across concepts).
+(2) The 'before' face/person (second highest, with significant CPI variance).
+(3) The layout/format (side-by-side vs. slider vs. video reveal).
+(4) Text overlay copy (typically the lowest-variance element).

 Step 9: How do you measure the true performance of before-and-after ads beyond installs?